Aaron Donald: 2015

-2016 season
+2016: Move to Los Angeles

-On September 12, 2016, Donald was ejected for making illegal contact with a referee in a 28–0 shutout road loss to the San Francisco 49ers on Monday Night Football.
+On September 12, 2016, Donald was ejected for making illegal contact with a referee in a 28–0 shutout road loss to the 49ers on Monday Night Football.
 Four days later, he was fined $21,269 for unnecessary roughness ($9,115) and unsportsmanlike conduct ($12,154).
 During a Week 4 17–13 victory over the Arizona Cardinals, Donald had 1.5 sacks, five total tackles, one tackle-for-loss, five quarterback hits, and a forced fumble.
 He earned NFC Defensive Player of the Week for the third time in his career after his performance against the Cardinals.
-On October 21, 2016, he was fined $18,231 for an unsportsmanlike conduct after committing the penalty during a game against the Detroit Lions.
+On October 21, 2016, he was fined $18,231 for an unsportsmanlike conduct after committing the penalty during a game against the Lions.
 Donald was named to his third straight Pro Bowl and his second First-team All-Pro.
 Donald was also ranked 15th on the NFL Top 100 Players of 2017.

-2017 season
+2017: First Defensive Player of the Year Award

 On April 12, 2017, the Rams exercised the fifth-year option on Donald's contract.
 He did not report to training camp and preseason due to a contract extension dispute.
 He accumulated about $1.4 million in fines due to his non-participation, and each game that he missed cost him one game check from his base salary of $1.8 million.
-On September 9, 2017, Donald reported to the Rams and passed his physical; however, he did not play in the season-opener against the Indianapolis Colts the next day, which the Rams won 46−9.
-Donald made his season debut against the Washington Redskins and recorded two tackles in the 20−27 loss.
-In the next game against the San Francisco 49ers, he recorded three tackles and sacked Brian Hoyer in the fourth quarter to seal a 41−39 road victory for the Rams.
-From Weeks 6−9, Donald recorded a sack in each game and had a forced fumble in three of them.
-During a Week 15 42–7 road victory over the Seattle Seahawks, he recorded five tackles, three sacks, and a forced fumble.
+On September 9, 2017, Donald reported to the Rams and passed his physical; however, he did not play in the season-opener against the Indianapolis Colts the next day, which the Rams won 46–9.
+Donald made his season debut against the Washington Redskins and recorded two tackles in the 20–27 loss.
+In the next game against the 49ers, he recorded three tackles and sacked Brian Hoyer in the fourth quarter to seal a 41–39 road victory for the Rams.
+From Weeks 6–9, Donald recorded a sack in each game and had a forced fumble in three of them.
+During a Week 15 42–7 road victory over the Seahawks, he recorded five tackles, three sacks, and a forced fumble.

 On December 19, 2017, Donald was named to his fourth straight Pro Bowl.
 He was also later named a first-team All-Pro for the third time.
 Donald finished the 2017 season with 41 tackles, 11 sacks, and a career-high five forced fumbles.
 After a stellar 2017 season, Donald was named the NFL Defensive Player of the Year.
 He was ranked #7 by his peers on the NFL Top 100 Players of 2018.